By Ryan Windt | Head of Growth Marketing | Updated June 2026

 Coalition is the largest cyber insurance provider in North America by policy count and one of the most recognized names in the space.
 It operates as both a carrier and a managing general agent, writing business on its own paper in some states and on admitted carrier paper in others.

 What Coalition does well: Coalition built its model around active risk monitoring.
 Every policyholder gets access to Coalition Control, a security monitoring platform that scans for exposed assets, unpatched vulnerabilities, and compromised credentials in real time.
-The platform is genuinely useful, not just a checkbox, and Coalition has demonstrated that policyholders who engage with it have meaningfully lower claim rates.
+The platform is genuinely useful and Coalition has demonstrated that policyholders who engage with it have meaningfully lower claim rates.
 Coalition’s underwriting is highly data-driven, which means businesses with strong security posture documentation can qualify for competitive pricing quickly.
+Their bundled cyber and Tech E&O form is one of the cleaner options in the market for technology companies and MSPs.

 Things to understand: Coalition’s risk monitoring platform creates a feedback loop that cuts both ways.
 The same tools that help you improve your security posture also give Coalition visibility into your controls.
 If your posture deteriorates during the policy period, that can affect renewal terms.
 For businesses that want a more arms-length carrier relationship, that dynamic is worth understanding going in.